Second Opium War: Aftermath

 Two weeks later, Ignatiev forced the Qing government to sign a "Supplementary Treaty of Peking", which ceded the Maritime Provinces east of the Ussuri River (forming part of Outer Manchuria) to the Russians, who went on to found the port of Vladivostok between 1860 and 1861.

 The Anglo-French victory was heralded in the British press as a triumph for British Prime Minister Lord Palmerston, which made his popularity rise to new heights.
 British merchants were delighted at the prospects of the expansion of trade in the Far East.
 Other foreign powers were pleased with the outcome too, since they hoped to take advantage of the opening-up of China.

 The defeat of the Qing army by a relatively small Anglo-French military force (outnumbered at least 10 to 1 by the Qing army) coupled with the flight (and subsequent death) of the Xianfeng Emperor, and the burning of the Summer Palace, was a shocking blow to the once powerful Qing Empire.
 "Beyond a doubt, by 1860 the ancient civilization that was China had been thoroughly defeated and humiliated by the West."
 After the war, a major modernization movement, known as the Self-Strengthening Movement, began in China, and several institutional reforms were initiated.
+As the Qing government became increasingly obligated to pay indemnities and protect Westerners following its loss in the Second Opium War and given the Unequal Treaties, resistance to Qing rule increased.

 The opium trade incurred intense opposition from the later British Prime Minister William Ewart Gladstone.
 As a member of Parliament, Gladstone called it "most infamous and atrocious", referring to the opium trade between China and British India in particular.
 Gladstone was fiercely against both of the Opium Wars, was ardently opposed to the British trade in opium to China, and denounced British violence against Chinese.
 Gladstone lambasted it as "Palmerston's Opium War" and said that he felt "in dread of the judgments of God upon England for our national iniquity towards China" in May 1840.
 Gladstone made a famous speech in Parliament against the First Opium War, criticising it as "a war more unjust in its origin, a war more calculated in its progress to cover this country with permanent disgrace".
 His hostility to opium stemmed from the effects of the drug upon his sister Helen.
 Due to his disgust at the First Opium War, brought on by Palmerston, Gladstone was initially reluctant to join the government of Robert Peel, but did so in 1841.